RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step02_Jupyter_lab/README.md

     <img src="/Step02_Jupyter_lab/Images/activate_environment.png" alt="add_new_disk" width="600px" height="50px">

-3. Make sure that you have installed jupyter lab or jupyter notebook.
+3. Make sure that you have installed jupyter lab.
     *If it is already installed (as it should if you followed through chapter "Step01_manage_anaconda_on_GCP"), you can skip this.
 If not, you can use following command to install one of them.
 We personally prefer jupyter lab.*
     ```
     conda install jupyter jupyterlab -c anaconda
     ```
-    or
-    ```
-    conda install jupyter jupyternotebook -c anaconda
-    ```
-4. Install a jupyter notebook kernel in the respective environment.
+4. Install a jupyter kernel in the respective environment.
     ```
     python -m ipykernel install --user --name [myenv] --display-name "[Python (myenv)]"
     ```